"Yeah, the D.A.'s good. Only let's make it stand for Dumbledore's Army because that's the Ministry's worst fear, isn't it?"

 Exceptional character moments

-Hermione, whose doubts about the Room of Requirement vanish when she finds it full of hundreds of books.
+Hermione, whose final doubts about the Room of Requirement vanish when she finds it full of hundreds of books.

 The Hogwarts house-elves, who find Hermione's continual efforts to give them clothes insulting.

 "I can't see any boils," said Ron, staring at the twins.

 "No, well, you wouldn't," said Fred darkly, "they're not in a place we generally display to the public."